Eoli-an/REAM/learned.md

 # Dealing with undefined
 If a undefined value occurs, i.e. from database this can be used: value || [] The || [] part is the default value.
 It means that if imagePathsWord is falsy (e.g., null, undefined, 0, '', false, or NaN), then the default value of an empty array [] will be used instead.

+# Variable definition in page
+Previously I did  i.e. const words = data.words;.
+This is not reeactive, so even if data.words changes, words stays the same.
+Rather just use data.words everywhere...(was also problem why images did not update)